Sudeeppp-Mishra/pyDoodle/README.md

-# 🌀 Random.py
+# 🌀 pyDoodle

-Welcome to `Random.py` — a messy, magical space where I explore Python, one file at a time.
+Welcome to `pyDoodle` — a messy, magical space where I explore Python, one file at a time.

 This repo is not about perfection.
 It's about practice, curiosity, and figuring things out as I go.